About Green Gold Social

 We need your help to make this dream come true.

-School climate awareness and tree planting continues at Chishiko in Chongwe
+Successful climate workshop and tree planting at Bimbe Primary School in Chongwe